Durham University Research Integrity Assurance Report 2018

 Employers of researchers should have:

 3.1 Clear policies, practices and procedures to support researchers

-The redevelopment of the RIS website provided an opportunity to develop a single policy hub for researchers and research support staff to refer to, and to completely refresh the available support guidance and resources available on the site.
+A single policy hub for researchers and research support staff to refer to, and supporting guidance are available on the RIS website.

 3.2 Suitable learning, training and mentoring opportunities to support the development of researcher